 Summer humidity and heat in June, July, August, and September can ruin a trip to Walt Disney World if you’re not prepared.
-In this post, we cover tips for packing to deal with particularly hot weather, and having a comfortable experience even when it’s 90-degrees with unbearable humidity.
+In this post, we cover tips for packing to deal with particularly hot weather, best attractions with air-conditioning, and having a comfortable experience even when it’s 90-degrees with unbearable humidity.

 For shorts, you could get quick dry athletic shorts like those banana ones (can you tell that I am a fan of those ridiculous shorts?
 I really regret not getting a pair…they are just the perfect amount of insane) that are made by countless brands, but you could also go for something classier that resembles a normal pair of shorts.
 For hiking, I have these Quick-Dry Columbia Shorts.
 Not only are they quick-dry, but they have sun protection.